 3. Never, trust me – never say to Serbian man that Hungarian, Bulgarian or any other women are prettier than Serbian women! ?

 4. All Roman emperors are born on the territory of today’s Serbia!

-6. Most popular sport in Serbia is football (soccer).
-Serbs are crazy about football and fans at stadiums in Serbia are worldwide known as biggest fanatics.
-Serbian national team is also a winner of many medals in basketball, volleyball, water polo and of course, if we are talking about sport in Serbia, we cannot miss to mention tennis and the world`s best tennis player – Novak Djokovic.
+6. The most popular sport in Serbia is football (soccer).
+Serbs are crazy about football and fans at stadiums in Serbia are worldwide known as the biggest fanatics.
+Serbian national team is also a winner of many medals in basketball, volleyball, water polo and of course, if we are talking about sport in Serbia, we cannot miss mentioning tennis and the world`s best tennis player – Novak Djokovic.

 7. In Serbia, all coffee shops, pubs and restaurants are always full.
-First comment from visitors is almost always: Do these people ever work? ?
+The first comment from visitors is almost always: Do these people ever work? ?

-9. In Serbia there is a lot more places where smoking is allowed than in the most of Europe.
+9. In Serbia, there is a lot more places where smoking is allowed than in most of Europe.